pasqal-io/Pulser/docs/source/review.rst

 lifetimes and large interaction strengths and are briefly called **Rydberg atoms**.

-This pages page gives brief insight into the concepts behind **Pulser** and the use of neutral-atom devices for quantum computation and simulation.
+This page gives brief insight into the concepts behind **Pulser** and the use of neutral-atom devices for quantum computation and simulation.
 For more details, see `Quantum 4, 327 (2020) <https://quantum-journal.org/papers/q-2020-09-21-327/>`_ for a comprehensive overview of quantum computing with neutral atoms,